Sunday, 30 August 2020

 TEMPLE TIMINGS

-The temple will be kept opened between 08.00 hrs to 10.00 hrs and 17.00 hrs to 18.00 hrs.
+The temple will be kept open from 08.00 hrs to 10.00 hrs and from 17.00 hrs to 18.00 hrs.

 CONTACT DETAILS

-The following mobile numbers +91 98405 18826, +91 90922 12767 and +91 94448 80118 may be contacted for further details.
+The following mobile numbers, +91 98405 18826, +91 90922 12767, and +91 94448 80118, may be contacted for further details.

 HOW TO REACH :

-The place Sirudavoor is 7.5 KM from Thiruporur, 15.2 KM from Thirukazhukundram, 28 KM from Chengalpattu and 50 KM from Chennai.
+The place Sirudavoor is 7.5 km from Thiruporur, 15.2 km from Thirukazhukundram, 28 km from Chengalpattu, and 50 km from Chennai.

-Nearest Railway station is Chengalpattu.
+The nearest Railway Station is Chengalpattu.

-LOCATION OF THE TEMPLE : CLICK HERE
+LOCATION OF THE TEMPLE: CLICK HERE

 Old pillar